bolkedebruin/msgraphfs/README.md

 - `checkin`, `checkout` : These methods are used to checkin/checkout a file.
   They take the path of the file to checkin/checkout as argument.
-The `checking` method also take an additional `comment`.
+The `checking` method also take an additional `comment` argument.

 - `get_versions` : This method returns the list of versions of a file.
 It takes the path of the file as argument.

-- `preview` : This method returns a url to a preview of the file.
+- `preview` : This method returns a url to preview the file.
 It takes the path of the file as argument.

 - `get_content` : This method returns the content of a file.
 It takes the path or the item_id of the file as argument.
-You can also pass the `format` argument to specify the expected format of the content.
-This is useful for example to convert a word document to a pdf.
+You can also give the `format` argument to specify the expected format of the content.
+It can be useful when converting a word document to a pdf.

-In addition to the methods above, some methods can take an `item_id` additional arguments.
-This argument is the id of the drive item provided by the Microsoft Graph API.
-It can be used to avoid the need to make an additional API call to get the item id or to store a reference to a drive item independently of the path.
-(If the drive item is moved, the path will change but the item id will not).
+In addition to the methods above, some methods can take an additional argument, `item_id`.
+This argument is the id of the drive item provided by the Microsoft
+Graph API.
+It can be used to avoid making an additional API call to get the item id or to store a reference to a drive item independently of the path.
+(If the drive item is moved, the path will changed but the item id won't).

 ## Installation